Length: insect in the photo 7 mm

-Bees in the tribe Exomalopsini typically are very hairy and have bands of light-colored hairs on the dorsum.
+Bees in tribe Exomalopsini typically are very hairy and have bands of light-colored hairs on the dorsum.
 The head is narrow, viewed laterally.
 The scopa is large, plumose, and usually bi-colored.
-Most are ground-nesters (Griswold, et al., in Hanson and Gauld, 2006).
+Most bees in the tribe are ground-nesters (Griswold, et al., in Hanson and Gauld, 2006).

-Members of genus Exomalopsis (as well as Augochloropsis) are the chief pollinators of Star Fruit.
-These bees also gather pollen on plants in genus Solanum by vibrating the flower's anthers.
+Members of genus Exomalopsis (as well as Augochloropsis) are the chief pollinators of star fruit.
+These bees also gather pollen and pollinate tomatoes and other Solanum spp. by vibrating the flower's anthers.

 Photo data: 5 January 2012.
 Paracas, Pisco province, Peru.